 1. All Sender Profiles Are Marked as “Out of Schedule”

-The recent update reset all schedules to the default timezone (UTC) and default time range.
+The recent update reset all schedules to the default time zone (UTC) and default time range.

 ✅ Solution: Update each Sender Profile’s schedule according to your preferences.